 A large number of leases contain extension and termination options.
 The determination of the lease terms considers all relevant facts and circumstances that create an economic incentive to exercise or not to exercise the option.
 Optional periods are taken into account in determining the lease term, if it is reasonably certain that the option will or will not be exercised.

-The accounting treatment of leases of lease assets is based on the classification into operating leases and finance leases.
+The accounting treatment of lease assets is based on the classification into operating leases and finance leases.
 The classification is made on the basis of the distribution of risks and rewards incidental to ownership of the lease asset.

 If the lease is an operating lease, the Volkswagen Group is exposed to the material risks and rewards.
 The lease asset is recognized at amortized cost in the Volkswagen Group’s noncurrent assets and the lease installments collected in the period are recognized as income in the income statement.

 Vehicles leased out under operating leases are recognized at cost and depreciated to their estimated residual value using the straight-line method over the term of the lease.
 Impairment losses identified as a result of an impairment test in accordance with IAS 36 are recognized.
 The forecast residual values are adjusted to include constantly updated internal and external information on residual values, depending on specific local factors and the experiences gained in the marketing of used cars.
 This requires management to make assumptions in particular about vehicle supply and demand in the future, as well as about vehicle price trends.
 Such assumptions are based either on qualified estimates or on data published by external experts.
-Qualified estimates are based on external data – if available – that reflects additional information that is available internally, such as historical experience and current sales data.
+Qualified estimates are based on external data – if available – that reflects additional information that is available from within the company, such as historical experience and current sales data.

 Under a finance lease, the material risks and rewards are transferred to the lessee.
 The lease asset is derecognized from the Volkswagen Group’s noncurrent assets, and instead a receivable is recognized in the amount of the net investment in the lease.

 Real estate and buildings held in order to obtain rental income (investment property) are carried at amortized cost; the useful lives applied to depreciation generally correspond to those of the property, plant and equipment used by the Company itself.
-The fair value of investment property must be disclosed in the notes if it is carried at amortized cost.
+The fair value of investment property is disclosed in the notes if it is carried at amortized cost.
 Fair value is generally estimated using an investment method based on internal calculations.
 This involves determining the income value for a specific building on the basis of gross income, taking into account additional factors such as land value, remaining useful life and a multiplier specific to property.

 CAPITALIZATION OF BORROWING COSTS